Diplodocus: Paleobiology

 Due to a wealth of skeletal remains, Diplodocus is one of the best-studied dinosaurs.
 Many aspects of its lifestyle have been subjects of various theories over the years.
 Comparisons between the scleral rings of diplodocines and modern birds and reptiles suggest that they may have been cathemeral, active throughout the day at short intervals.
+Diplodocus is estimated to have walked at a speed of 1.24 m/s.

 Marsh and then Hatcher assumed that the animal was aquatic, because of the position of its nasal openings at the apex of the cranium.
 Similar aquatic behavior was commonly depicted for other large sauropods, such as Brachiosaurus and Apatosaurus.
 A 1951 study by Kenneth A. Kermack indicates that sauropods probably could not have breathed through their nostrils when the rest of the body was submerged, as the water pressure on the chest wall would be too great.
 Since the 1970s, general consensus has the sauropods as firmly terrestrial animals, browsing on trees, ferns, and bushes.

 Scientists have debated as to how sauropods were able to breathe with their large body sizes and long necks, which would have increased the amount of dead space.
 They likely had an avian respiratory system, which is more efficient than a mammalian and reptilian system.
 Reconstructions of the neck and thorax of Diplodocus show great pneumaticity, which could have played a role in respiration as it does in birds.